This page refers to the

 labelparameter that is part of an Explore.

-labelcan also be used as part of a model, described on this documentation page.
+labelcan also be used as part of a model, described on the

-labelcan also be used as part of a view, described on this documentation page.
+labelcan also be used as part of a view, described on the

-labelcan also be used as part of a field, described on this documentation page.
+labelcan also be used as part of a field, described on the

-labelcan also be used as part of a reference line, described on this documentation page.
+labelcan also be used as part of a reference line, described on the Dashboard reference line parameters documentation page.

 label: "desired label"

 label helps make Explores more user-friendly by allowing you to set the Explore titles in the Explore menu and in the Explores themselves:

 If you do not explicitly add a